danielendeg/nugetpackageupdate/specs/Jupiter/workspace.md

 1. A workspace cannot be deleted unless all child services within the workspace have been deleted.
 1. When a resoure group is deleted, all workspaces and their child service instances are deleted.

-While one or more workspaces can be created for each resource group, the number of child services within each workspace may be limited due to a variety of factors.
+While one or more workspaces can be created for each resource group, the number of child service instances users can create within each workspace may be limited due to a variety of factors.
 It is importatant that we test and document the limit.

 ![](media/workspace-flowchart.png)